myyang/django-pb-model/README.rst

         ...

-Also, you should write your coverting method if m2m is not nested repeated message
+Also, you should write your coverting policy if m2m is not nested repeated message in `_repeated_to_m2m` method

 LICENSE